th-nuernberg/meteor-scatter/README.md

 - daily display with hourly resolution of all Meteors and over critical ones
 - 7-days-overfew with the sum of each day of all Meteors and over critical ones
-- 30-days-overfew with the sum of each day of all Meteors and over critical ones a separate
+- 30-days-overfew with the sum of each day of all Meteors and over critical ones
-- gauge-chart displaying the average hourly rate of the last day
+- a separate gauge-chart displaying the average hourly rate of the last day

-With every startup of app.py the work-data-csv-file ("final_dataframe") will be verified and checked to its current status.
+With every startup of `app.py` the work-data-csv-file `final_dataframe.csv` will be verified and checked to its current status.
 Should there be missing data sets, it will be displayed at the bottom of the website Missing hours in single days will be skipped and not displayed in the charts.

 Furthermore the `final_dataframe.csv` will be validated periotically (setup in `config.ini`: `#Scheduler Aktualisierungszeit CSV-Datensatz in minutes - schedule_interval = 2`) the validation process will search for the last entry and complare to the date of yesterday, no action if it matches, update file if there is a missmatch on the frontend the charts will be reloaded with a certain interval to be sure all displays are always up to date. (setup in `config.ini`: `#Aktualisierungszeit Website reload - reload_interval = 150000 - #60000 1min / 300000 5min`)

 ### Data Requirements

-All transmitted date must be in the following structure to ensure 100% functionality:
+All data must be in the following structure to ensure 100% functionality:

 `name: "YYYYMMDD.csv" in folder "csv_files"`